slidevjs/slidev/docs/guide/syntax.md

 ---

-# Page 3
+# Slide 3

-You can directly use Windi CSS and Vue components to style and enrich your slides.
+Use UnoCSS and Vue components to style and enrich your slides

 <div class="p-3">
   <Tweet id="20" />
 </div>
 ````

-## Frontmatter & Layouts
+## Frontmatter & Headmatter

 Specify layouts and other metadata for each slide by converting the separators into [frontmatter blocks](https://jekyllrb.com/docs/front-matter/).
 Each frontmatter starts with a triple-dash and ends with another.
 Texts between them are data objects in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/) format.
 For example: